toraritte/software-licensing-a-primer/software-license-primer.md

+**Disclaimer**: The materials available at this web site are for informational purposes only and not for the purpose of providing legal advice.
+You should contact your attorney to obtain advice with respect to any particular issue or problem.

 # 1 Free[^footnote-word_free] and open source software

 [^footnote-word_free]: The usage of the word "free" may be misleading because it both means "freedom" and "zero price".
 The problem is that English, unlike other languages, does not have a common adjective that unambiguously refers to freedom.
 French for example has "libre" for "freedom" and "gratuit" for "free of charge".[@gnu-philosophy-category]